 Eat smart - be smart

-Heading off to university is an exciting time and it is easy to overlook some more practical aspects of leaving home; namely your diet and eating sensibly.
-The food you eat can have a massive impact on how your mind and body works, so a basic knowledge of how to eat healthy will not only make sure you get the most out of your university experience but also help you to create healthy lifetime eating habits.
+Heading off to university is an exciting time and it is easy to overlook some more practical aspects of leaving home; like your diet and eating sensibly.
+The food you eat can have an impact on how your mind and body works, so a basic knowledge of how to eat healthily will help you get the most out of your university experience and create healthy lifetime eating habits.

-Also try to include at least one portion (80g) of fruit or vegetables with each meal to make sure you eat the recommended 5 A DAY.
-As money may be tight, buying fruit and vegetables that are in season is usually cheaper, as is buying loose produce – money will stretch further.
+As money may be tight, buying fruit and vegetables that are in season is usually cheaper, as is buying loose produce or fruit and vegetables from local markets.
 You can also save money by peeling and chopping vegetables yourself rather than buying ready prepared produce.
-Frozen and canned fruit and vegetables are also good options.
-These contain all the vitamins and minerals that the fresh versions do, so still count as one of your 5 A DAY and can be stored until needed.
-If choosing canned fruit or vegetables, try to go for versions without added salt or sugar.
+Frozen and canned fruit and vegetables are also good options and still count as one of your 5 A DAY and can be stored until needed.
+If choosing canned fruit or vegetables try to go for versions without added salt or sugar.